mattjlewis/diozero/README.md

 There is still a lot left to do, in particular:

 + Thorough testing (various types of devices using each service provider)
-+ Testing on different devices (all flavours of Raspberry Pi, BeagleBone, Odroid, Udoo, ...)
 + GPIO input debouncing
 + Other I2C & SPI devices, in particular the IMU on the SenseHAT
 + A clean object-orientated API for IMUs